MicrosoftDocs/Viva/workplace-analytics-insights/assign-licenses.md

 ---
 ROBOTS: NOINDEX,NOFOLLOW
-title: Assign licenses for Workplace Analytics insights
+title: Assign licenses for Microsoft 365 Insights
-description: Learn how to assign licenses through the Microsoft 365 admin center or Azure AD to people who want to use Workplace Analytics insights
+description: Learn how to assign licenses through the Microsoft 365 admin center or Azure AD to people who want to use Microsoft 365 Insights (Workplace Analytics Insights in Azure AD)
 author: madehmer
 ms.author: v-mideh
 ms.topic: article